kkweli/AfricanCapitals/README.md

-# African Capitals API
+# African Capitals API with WebGL Map Visualization

-A FastAPI application that provides information about African countries and their capital cities, grouped by region.
+A FastAPI application that provides information about African countries and their capital cities, with an interactive WebGL map visualization and economic data.

 ## Features

-- Retrieves data from the REST Countries API
+- Retrieves data from the REST Countries API and World Bank API
-- Groups countries by region
-- Provides health check endpoint
+- Interactive WebGL map showing African countries and capitals
+- Economic data including GDP, population, and key sectors
+- Country-specific detailed profiles with visualizations
+- Caching with Redis for improved performance
-- Structured logging
+- Structured logging and error handling
 - Docker support for easy deployment

 ## Project Structure